 Additional Credit Opportunities

-VCSU also accepts credit through the following additional activities:
+VCSU accepts credit through the following additional activities:

 Transfer credit—credit completed at another campus and transferred to the VCSU degree program.